duchenpaul/start-up-mail-win/README.md

 Send mail notification when computer is started up with photo taken from webcam

 ## Usage
-1. Compile it with pyinstaller, use compile.bat
+1. Copy `internal_config_sample.py` as `internal_config.py` and edit the email connect info
-2. Edit `config.ini` and put it with .exe file in the same directory.
+2. Compile it with pyinstaller, use compile.bat
 3. Set it as run when windows starts

 PS: